-Within net position, 95% is comprised of invested in capital assets and those assets that are restricted through bond resolutions and program specific regulations.
-Restricted assets in FY2014 increased by 8.2% over the prior year and unrestricted net assets decreased by 21% reflecting the continued investment in the loan programs by the Authority.
+Within net position, 93% is comprised of invested in capital assets and those assets that are restricted through bond resolutions and program specific regulations.
+Restricted assets in FY15 increased by 8.7% over the prior year and unrestricted net assets increased to \$12.6M due to savings reflected in program expenses and not having to contribute to the Commonwealth's budget.